yinyuanzhang/Bagel/README.md

 We sincerely thank all contributors from the open community for their valuable support.

+- **June 15, 2025:** We have updated and fixed the evaluation results for [KRIS-Bench](https://github.com/mercurystraw/Kris_Bench) and [RISEBench](https://github.com/PhoenixZ810/RISEBench). **Our model, BAGEL, demonstrates performance comparable to Gemini 2.0 on these reasoning benchmarks.** We have also released the evaluation code for both KRIS-Bench and RISEBench, along with [ImgEdit-Bench](https://github.com/PKU-YuanGroup/ImgEdit).
+For further details, please refer to [EVAL](./EVAL.md).
+- **Jun 5, 2025:** Thanks to [@davideuler](https://github.com/davideuler) for contributing the [Dockerfile with prebuilt flash_attn](https://github.com/ByteDance-Seed/Bagel/issues/125).
 - **May 30, 2025:** Many thanks to [@prartio](https://github.com/prartio) for contributing the [Windows 11 installation guideline](https://github.com/ByteDance-Seed/Bagel/issues/92), and to [@gluttony-10](https://github.com/gluttony-10) for his work on the [inference of quantization](https://github.com/ByteDance-Seed/Bagel/pull/88).
 - **May 29, 2025:** Special thanks to [@jnc-nj](https://github.com/jnc-nj) for contributing the [Dockerfile](https://github.com/ByteDance-Seed/Bagel/issues/75).
 - **May 26, 2025:** Thanks to [@neverbiasu](https://github.com/neverbiasu) for contributing [ComfyUI](https://github.com/neverbiasu/ComfyUI-BAGEL).